Skip to main content

 add-collator <key-id-hex> <wc>:<shard>

-new-key and add-adnl create a new adnl address. add-collator starts a collator node for the given shard on this adnl address.
-Collator for shard X can create blocks for all shards that are ancestors or descendants of X. Collator nodes cannot create blocks for masterchain, only for basechain.
+A collator for shard X can create blocks for all shards that are either ancestors or descendants of X. However, collator nodes cannot create blocks for the MasterChain; they are limited to the BaseChain.

-Note 2: A collator node configured to generate blocks in a specific shard is not required to monitor other shards, even though outbound message queues from neighboring shard states are necessary for collation.
-This is achieved by downloading these message queues from other nodes that monitor the corresponding shards.
+• A collator node configured to generate blocks for a specific shard does not need to monitor other shards.
+However, it does require access to outbound message queues from neighboring shard states for collation.
+This is accomplished by downloading these message queues from other nodes that monitor the relevant shards.

 Configuring a validator